IFalcoNI/OktenWebHomework/README.md

 # OktenWebHomework
-All homework from OktenWeb will be storer here :)
+All homework from OktenWeb will be stored here :)